CIVIS-project/YouPower/backend/README.md

 ## Setup

 First set up mongodb on your local machine.
+Also install `graphicsmagick` on your machine. (needed for resizing profile pictures).
+Then:
 ```
 cd backend/     # move into correct directory
 npm install     # install dependencies